Ukrainian Women: What They're Like and How to Meet Them

 There are numerous matchmaking agencies promoting Ukrainian women for foreign men.
 Some have sophisticated websites with galleries of women and all sorts of useful functions, while others (at least as of 2003) have paper databases and target walk-in visitors.

-Agencies' home pages usually feature hot models in swimsuits or lingerie that are probably not typical of their data base and might not even be Ukrainian.
+Agencies' home pages often feature hot models with cleavage wearing swimsuits or lingerie.
+They are probably not typical of the entire data base and might not even be Ukrainian!
 Next, the databases may include women who are currently in a relationship.
 Even women who are interested in marrying a foreigner don't typically put all their eggs in one basket and wait passively for their prince to come.
 They are out meeting people and sometimes getting into relationships with local men as well as foreigners.
 Just because they're on the website doesn't necessarily mean they're 100% available, right now.
 Finally, girls' contact info can be obsolete or their profiles kept on site long after the girls are gone or married.
 One of the ways matchmaking websites generate business is by presenting enough attractive women to get people to sign up for the paid services.
-Therefore, it is good to take the pretty faces with a grain of salt and not become too attached to any particular one.
+Therefore, it is good to take the pretty faces with a grain of salt and not become too attached to any particular one (easier said than done!).

 Many matchmaking agencies provide genuinely good services and have scores of satisfied clients who are happily married.
 Just keep in mind that it is easy to end up throwing away thousands of dollars searching for a Ukrainian wife at a distance, after paying for sign-up fees, correspondence rights, letter translation, and costly dating tours.

-The purpose of any scam is the same -- to trick you into giving away your money.
-Even intelligent people can be tricked into spending thousands of dollars for various matchmaking services, only to realize later that they were being tricked.
-Don't let your fantasy of finding a "beautiful Russian/Ukrainian bride" cloud your reason.
+The purpose of any scam is the same — to trick you into giving away your money.
+Intelligent people can be tricked into spending thousands of dollars for various matchmaking services, only to realize later that they were being tricked.
+Don't let your dream of finding a beautiful Ukrainian/Russian bride cloud your judgment.

 So, never send money to a girl you have never met.
 If she asks for money, she is probably either insincere in her intentions or not the person on the photographs but instead a cold-hearted scammer who is simultaneously phishing multiple men for money.
 Even more than with normal online dating, obey this cardinal rule: don't allow yourself to get too attached to someone until you've confirmed their identity, preferably met in person.
 The infatuation mechanism is well understood and exploited by scammers.
 They know that an infatuated man will see and believe what he wishes to be true, and that he is likely to send money when given a sob story and asked repeatedly.
 If you are corresponding with someone, get their direct contact info as early on as possible so that you can communicate via videochat.
 It is far easier to scam someone if there is no such direct contact.